 As Saige completed his 15-week course, he was anxious to begin his new career.
 With the help of Flatiron School’s career services program, he was thoroughly prepared for any interview question he received.

 He also realized how important the social aspect of tech is to prospective companies.
 “Anybody can learn to code, anybody can learn to program.
 Not everyone can cooperate.
 Not everyone can make coding a pleasant experience,” he observed.
 Coding is already stressful and a good programmer makes a tense situation easier to navigate by being a great teammate, according to Saige.

 Key Takeaway – At Flatiron School it’s critical that students are great developers and great people.
 Companies hire quality engineers, but they invest long term in quality people.

-After graduating from Access Labs, Saige was able to land a job as an Apprentice at 2U Inc., an education technology company that partners with top colleges and universities to bring their degree programs and credit-bearing courses online.
+After graduating from Access Labs, Saige was able to land a job as an Apprentice at 2U, Inc., a global education technology company that partners with top colleges and universities to bring their degree programs and short courses online.
 He has since been promoted to work full-time as a Software Engineer.

 Saige enjoys the work he’s doing but he’s most proud of how he’s been able to lift some of the financial burden from his mother’s shoulders.

 “I was unemployed, living with my mother in a house that she struggled to maintain.
 After some months, I was able to buy my mother a new house with a co-sign from my father.
 I was able to improve my credit, as well as pay off all my student loans.
 This changed my life.
 Economically challenged communities need opportunities like this.”

 Now Saige is looking forward to working with Access Labs to help make sure that people in economically disenfranchised communities know that a career in tech is not only a great option, but does not require a college tuition.